 Jaime Maussan

-Jaime Maussan is a prominent Mexican journalist, television host, and ufologist who has built a name for himself as one of the key figures in the field of UFO (Unidentified Flying Objects) and UAP (Unidentified Aerial Phenomena) research.
-Born on May 31, 1953, in Mexico City, Maussan has a decades-long career that intersects media and the paranormal, sparking interest and dialogue around the existence of extraterrestrial life and related phenomena.
+Jaime Maussan is a prominent Mexican journalist, television host, and ufologist who has established himself as a key figure in the field of UFO (Unidentified Flying Objects) and UAP (Unidentified Aerial Phenomena) research.
+Born on May 31, 1953, in Mexico City, Maussan has had a decades-long career that intersects media and the paranormal, sparking interest and dialogue around the existence of extraterrestrial life and related phenomena.

-Jaime Maussan earned his degree in journalism from the National Autonomous University of Mexico (UNAM).
+Jaime Maussan studied journalism at the National Autonomous University of Mexico (UNAM) and later at Miami University in Ohio, where he earned his degree in Radio and Television.
 His educational background laid the foundation for his investigative work, providing him with the tools to critically examine, document, and broadcast phenomena that are often sidelined by mainstream science and media.

-Maussan started his career in journalism, initially working with established Mexican newspapers like “El Heraldo de México” and later transitioning to television.
+Maussan started his career in journalism, initially working with established Mexican media outlets like “El Sol de México” before transitioning to television.
 He has worked as a producer and host for several TV programs in Mexico, most notably “Tercer Milenio,” a show dedicated to discussing and investigating UFOs, extraterrestrial life, and other unexplained phenomena.
-His contributions to journalism have earned him awards including the National Journalism Award in Mexico.
+His contributions to journalism have earned him several awards, including the National Journalism Award in Mexico.

 Jaime Maussan’s relationship with the topics of UFOs and UAPs is one of deep engagement and advocacy.
 Over the years, he has collected evidence, conducted interviews, and presented cases that he believes strongly suggest extraterrestrial encounters.
 He’s been involved in the investigation of several notable cases, such as the 1991 Mexico City UFO sighting, which occurred during a solar eclipse and was witnessed by multiple people.
 Maussan gathered video evidence and eyewitness accounts, presenting them as significant proof of extraterrestrial activity.

-1. Jaime Maussan is a multiple-time recipient of the National Journalism Award in Mexico for his work in science and investigative journalism.
+- Jaime Maussan is a recipient of the National Journalism Award in Mexico for his work in investigative journalism, although there’s no widely confirmed record of him receiving it multiple times specifically for science journalism.

-During Mexico’s inaugural public congressional session on unidentified anomalous phenomena (UAP), better known as UFOs, journalist and ufologist Jaime Maussan presented evidence of extraterrestrial beings to Mexican lawmakers.
-On this occasion, Maussan showcased two boxes that contained what he claimed to be preserved bodies of extraterrestrials, which were reportedly recovered in Peru in 2017.
-Maussan told the assembled representatives that carbon-14 dating conducted by the National Autonomous University of Mexico indicated these remains to be between 700 and 1,800 years old.
-Each small figure displayed distinct features—having only three fingers on each hand and elongated skulls—somewhat resembling the iconic Hollywood extraterrestrial character, ET.
+During Mexico’s inaugural public congressional session on unidentified anomalous phenomena (UAP), commonly referred to as UFOs, journalist and ufologist Jaime Maussan presented what he claimed to be evidence of extraterrestrial beings to Mexican lawmakers.
+On this occasion, Maussan showcased two boxes containing what he asserted were preserved bodies of extraterrestrials, reportedly recovered in Peru in 2017.
+Maussan informed the assembled representatives that carbon-14 dating, conducted by the National Autonomous University of Mexico (UNAM), indicated that these remains were between 700 and 1,800 years old.
+The small figures displayed distinct features—having only three fingers on each hand and elongated skulls—somewhat resembling the iconic Hollywood extraterrestrial character, ET.

 The method of carbon dating relies on measuring the current ratio of radioactive Carbon-14 to stable Carbon-12 in a sample and comparing it to an established initial ratio.
-Using the known half-life of C-14, which is about 5,730 years, scientists could then calculate that the remains were between 700 and 1,800 years old.
+Using the known half-life of C-14, which is about 5,730 years, scientists calculated that the remains were between 700 and 1,800 years old.
+However, UNAM clarified that their involvement was limited to dating the samples without making any claims about their extraterrestrial nature.

 It’s important to highlight that while carbon-14 dating is generally reliable for dating organic material up to 50,000 years old, it operates under certain assumptions.
 These include a consistent ratio of C-14 to C-12 in the atmosphere over the time period in question and no contamination of the sample.